benedictbrady/golf-shot-difficulty-paper/README.md

 # Exploring Shot Difficulty on the PGA Tour Using Generalized Additive Modeling and Hierarchical Effects
-A senior thesis written by Benedict Brady
+A senior thesis written by Benedict Brady in 2019